gohgabriel/lookbook/README.md

 ```
     model: The model formula.
-    predictors: A list of statistically significant predictors.
+    significant_predictors: A list of statistically significant predictors.
     p_values: A list of corresponding p-values.
 ```